AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-12.md

 **Environment cards**

-The environment cards have all the same format showing data from my Aqara Zigbee environment sensors.
-Next to the sensor values (temperature, humidity and pressure) data about the battery and linkquality are also displayed.
+The environmental cards are all the same format and show data from my Aqara Zigbee environmental sensors.
+In addition to the sensor values ​​(temperature, humidity, and pressure), battery and link quality data is also displayed.

 **Server cards**

-These show the logical stuff like cpu, memory, disk and system load information.
+These show the usual suspects like cpu, memory, disk, and system load information.

 ##:sak-sak-logo: Data sources
 - First card: [Airvisual integration](https://www.home-assistant.io/integrations/airvisual/)